 Greider never defines “public interest”, but complete intellectual honesty and philosophical consistency is apparently not his aim.

-Despite his hackneyed and pious recriminations, his account of the collapse and bailout of Continental Illinois in 1982 not only foreshadows what happened in 2008, but ends up reinforcing the perception that the Fed creates moral hazard and has no real ability to prevent reckless leverage or lending activities.
+Despite his hackneyed and pious recriminations, his account of the collapse and bailout of Continental Illinois in 1982 foreshadows the collapse 2008.
+It further reinforces the perception that the Fed creates moral hazard and has no real ability to prevent reckless leverage or lending activities.
 The playbook of events was a microcosm of everything that came to pass in the collapse of 2008 only on a much bigger scale.
 Small bank borrows heavily from the Fed to finance some risky wildcat oil and gas deals, sells the loans upstream to some bigger banks resulting in “systemic risk”, FDIC and Fed step in to engineer a bailout in order to forestall additional panic.
 Debates between bureaucrats ensue with the head of the FDIC arguing for allowing a collapse and Volcker and dittoheads basically insisting that the government must forestall the impending financial contagion.
 Sound familiar?

 Despite all that is revealed, Mr. Greider is a liberal and his pro-statist bias surfaces on many occasions.

 Greider is certainly not unbiased in his analysis of monetary history.
-Despite his expert deconstructions of the Fed and the illusory power it wields over the money supply, he takes a pretty standard view that an inelastic hard money base is incompatible with an expanding economy and that deflationary cycles are always bad.
+Despite his expert deconstructions of the Fed and the illusory power it wields over the money supply, he takes a pretty standard view on numerous issues.
+He takes a standard post-Keynesian view that an inelastic hard money base is incompatible with an expanding economy and that deflationary cycles are always bad.
 He cites Lincoln’s expansion of the money supply with government specie to finance the Civil War as salutary, but describes the subsequent contraction and return to hard money as a catastrophe.

 Though he appears to concede that the Fed induces business cycles, he seems totally fine with price controls and other fiscal countermeasures to offset the effects of monetary policy.